FAQ – Staying at Marten River Lodge

 No we don’t.
 You are allowed to bring your own beverages and enjoy them on our property.
 We have a local LCBO store about one mile away.
 We have ice and refrigerators available for your use in the lodge with all the glasses you may need.
 Ice is also available.

 Yes.
 We have a small tuck shop where you can buy essentials such as mosquito spray, fishing lures, charcoal and lighter fluid.
 We also carry Marten River shirts, hats, jackets, etc. to take back to your friends and family.

 The main lodge is a great place to spend time on rainy days or just to relax.
-We have an assortment of games, large screen satellite TV, DVD and VHS movies, guest computer, free Wi-Fi, a fireplace, pool table, darts and music.
-Ray is also a professional musician and is known to stage live concerts for guests now and then.
-And because it’s not unusual to have other closet musicians in camp, spontaneous jam sessions often occur.
-It’s good fun and everyone is welcome to sing along!
+We have an assortment of games, large screen satellite TV, DVD and VHS movies, free Wi-Fi, a fireplace, pool table, darts, books and music.
+It’s not unusual to have musicians in the camp and to have spontaneous jam sessions around the fire!

 Yes.
 Free Wi-Fi is available in the lodge and reaches many parts of the camp.
 Cabins in direct proximity of the lodge are able to receive signals in the screen porches but the signal does not penetrate our log walls.
 Cell phone reception is excellent throughout the camp and about half way up our water system.

 Guest participating in our guided remote lake adventures may have limited cell service during their outing, though some lakes have better reception than others.

 We offer all of that for free while staying at our camp.
 We have kayaks, water bikes, a canoe, water trampoline and a gently sloping beach with lounge chairs.
 The water during the summer months is warm, refreshing and fun.